8 APA Citations

 After completing this chapter, you will be able to

-The APA method of creating citations and references allows readers to easily find the source of information you’ve used in an assignment or report.
-When you cite your sources, you give credit to the original source of the information, and you strengthen your argument by showing that your ideas are supported by facts and opinions published by experts in the field.
+The APA method of using in-text citations and a reference page allows readers to easily identify and locate the source of information you’ve used.
+When you cite and reference your sources, you give credit to the original source of the information, and you strengthen your argument by showing that your ideas are supported by facts and opinions published by experts in the field.

 In-text Citations